Anaba955/Clock-and-Angles/README.md

 h
  and
 m
- representing the time in hour and minute format.
+ representing the time inan  hour and minute format.